OpenGaussian: Towards Point-Level 3D Gaussian-based Open Vocabulary Understanding: Method

 \textbf{(1) Codebook for Discretization}.
 Given the instance features $\boldsymbol{F} \in \mathbb{R}^{n \times 6}$ for all $n$ Gaussians, we first randomly select $k=64$ features from $\boldsymbol{F}$ to initialize the quantization codebook $\boldsymbol{C} \in \mathbb{R}^{k \times 6}$. \textbf{1)} For each instance feature $\{\boldsymbol{f}_i\}_{i=1}^n$, we find the closest quantized feature $\{\boldsymbol{c}_j\}_{j=1}^k$ in the codebook $\boldsymbol{C}$, and store each Gaussian's quantization index $j$ in $\boldsymbol{I} \in \mathbb{R}^{n \times 1}$. \textbf{2)} In the forward process of feature map rendering and loss calculation, $\boldsymbol{c}_j$ replaces $\boldsymbol{f}_i$ in computations. \textbf{3)} During backpropagation, the gradients of the quantized features are copied to the instance features (\textit{i.e.} $\frac{\partial \mathcal{L}_p}{\partial \boldsymbol{f}_i}=\frac{\partial \mathcal{L}_p}{\partial \boldsymbol{c}_j}$, $\mathcal{L}_p$ is defined in Eq.~\eqref{eq:pseudo_loss}), thus optimizing the instance features $\boldsymbol{f}_i$. \textbf{4)} Subsequently, the quantization codebook $\boldsymbol{C}$ is updated based on the indices $\boldsymbol{I}$ and $\boldsymbol{F}$.
 Steps 1) to 4) are then repeated.
 Finally, we transform the continuous instance features $\boldsymbol{F}$ into quantized features and indices $\{\boldsymbol{C}, \boldsymbol{I}\}$, achieving discretization of instances in the scene.

 However, this solution still presents challenges: \textbf{1)} Due to occlusions or distance, two objects may never share the same viewpoint and thus remain unoptimized by contrastive loss (\textit{i.e.}~Eq.~\eqref{eq:inter_mask_loss}), failing to ensure their features are distinct. \textbf{2)} In large scenarios, a $k$ value of 64 proves inadequate for distinguishing all objects, reducing the distinctiveness of instance features.
-However, Simply increasing $k$ offers limited benefits (will be demonstrated in experiments (Sec.~\ref{sec:exp_ablation})).
+However, Simply increasing $k$ does not improve performance (will be demonstrated in experiments (Sec.~\ref{sec:exp_ablation})).

 \textbf{(2) Two-Level Codebook}.
 We propose a two-level, coarse-to-fine codebook discretization to address the above issues.
 Initially, we concatenate the instance features $\boldsymbol{F}$ with the 3D coordinates $\boldsymbol{X} \in \mathbb{R}^{n \times 3}$ of the Gaussians for codebook construction, enabling position-dependent clustering.
 Subsequently, we further discretize within each coarse cluster based only on the instance features.
 Therefore, this approach not only avoids the issue of distantly located, non-co-visible objects being assigned to the same one, but also breaks down large scenes, reducing the complexity of optimization.
 The process can be mathematically expressed as: